uvinabeysinghe/modelling-complex-software-systems-1a-checker/README.md

 2. Compile Check.java. `javac Check.java`
 3. Run the Check. `java Check < output.txt`

 If "Successful" is printed at the end, it passed the test.
 If it stops before that, it failed.
-The last line it printed is the reason for the failiure.
+The last line it printed is most likely the reason for the failiure.

 **** Disclaimer: There are bugs in this code, so don't depend entirely on it.